bartfeenstra/betty/documentation/development/extension.rst

 Asset management
 ----------------
-Extensions can enable :doc:`asset management </usage/assets>` to provide translations, templates, and more, by overriding :py:meth:`betty.app.extension.Extension.assets_directory_path` to return the path on disk where the extension's assets are located.
+Extensions can enable :doc:`asset management </usage/assets>` to provide translations, templates, and more, by overriding :py:meth:`betty.project.extension.Extension.assets_directory_path` to return the path on disk where the extension's assets are located.
 This may be anywhere in your Python package.

 .. code-block:: python

-    from betty.app.extension import Extension
+    from betty.project.extension import Extension

     class MyExtension(Extension):
         @classmethod